musflood/data-structures/README.md

 ### Implements the following methods:
 - **push(val):** Add another value to the front of the list.
     - Time complexity: O(1)
 - **pop():** Remove the first node and return it's value.
-Raises a IndexError if there are no values to return.
+Raises an IndexError if there are no values to return.
     - Time complexity: O(1)
 - **size():** Get the size of the LinkedList.
     - Time complexity: O(1)